TACC-Cloud/tapis-cli-how-to-guide/docs/actors/create_hello_world_actor.rst

 1. Define secrets.json

-   Copy secrets.json.sample to secrets.json, and obtain the required values from the Infrastructure team for secrets.json.
+   Rename secrets.json.sample to secrets.json, and obtain the required values from the Infrastructure team for secrets.json.

 2. Define message.jsonschema

-   Schema for Actor launch message.
+   Define the Schema for Actor launch message.

 Build and Push the Dockerfile
 -----------------------------